MSC Seaside: Operational career

-On 17 November 2018, seven crew members were arrested at PortMiami after U.S. Customs and Border Protection officers found 7 kilograms of cocaine and a total of $100,000 in their cabins and in their possession.
+On 17 November 2018, seven crew members were arrested at PortMiami after United States Customs and Border Protection officers found 7 kg of cocaine and a total of $100,000 in their cabins and in their possession.
 According to officers, the crew members were recruited by a fellow crew member to smuggle cocaine from Jamaica to the United States.

 Beginning in fall 2020, MSC Seaside is scheduled to begin cruising three-to-seven-night cruises from Port Canaveral to the Caribbean.
-In summer 2021, MSC Seaside will operate her first full season of Mediterranean voyages.
+In summer 2021, MSC Seaside operated her first full season of Mediterranean voyages.

 Design and specifications

-The overall architecture of MSC Seaside is based on Fincantieri's Project Mille, a prototype that had not been executed 12 years since its initial conceptualization.
-Project Mille's prototype featured the diesel generators at midship, a wider hull, a narrower superstructure, and a relocation of heavy-weight public areas to lower decks to lower the ship's center of gravity.
+The overall architecture of MSC Seaside is based on Fincantieri's "Project Mille", a prototype that had not been executed 12 years since its initial conceptualization.
+"Project Mille"'s prototype featured the diesel generators at midship, a wider hull, a narrower superstructure, and a relocation of heavy-weight public areas to lower decks to lower the ship's center of gravity.
 MSC Seaside's current design reflects these features, along with a midship engine room and funnels, a wider boardwalk promenade along both sides of the ship, and a wider aft promenade deck that houses a large pool complementing those located on the top decks.
 The aft promenade deck is positioned at the base of the narrow, tower-like structure that houses cabins in the ship's aft.
 Other features and accommodations included on MSC Seaside are a water park custom-designed by WhiteWater West on the top deck, the MSC Yacht Club luxury area spanning five decks, which hosts passengers paying a premium for enhanced accommodations and amenities, the MSC Aurea Spa, three themed restaurants, a bowling alley, and a theater.

 MSC Seaside has 18 decks and a length of 323 m, a draft of 8.8 m, a depth of 12.1 m, and a beam of 41 m.
 The maximum passenger capacity is 5,119, with a crew complement of 1,413.
 She is also powered by a diesel-electric genset system, with four Wärtsilä engines driving GE Marine electrical equipment, equipped with exhaust scrubbers to contend with soot.
 Main propulsion is via two propellers, each driven by a 20 MW electric motor; four forward and three aft 3.1 MW thrusters allow for close-quarters maneuvering.
 The system gives the vessel a service speed of 21.3 kn.